MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quality-of-experience-review-guide.md

 Service metrics consist of specific client-based metrics.
 During each call, the client collects telemetry for the call and submits a report at the end of each call that can later be accessed in CQD or in [per-user call analytics](set-up-call-analytics.md).
 These metrics include:

 -   Poor Stream (incoming and outgoing)
 -   Setup Failure Rate
 -   Drop Failure Rate

-#### Poor Stream Rate
+#### Poor stream rate

 The poor stream rate (PSR) represents the organization's overall percentage of streams that have poor quality.
 This metric is meant to highlight areas where your organization can concentrate effort to have the strongest impact toward reducing this value and improving the user experience, which is why [managed networks](#managed-versus-unmanaged-networks) are the primary focus when looking at PSR.
 External users are important too, but investigation differs on an organizational basis.
 Consider providing best practices for external users, and investigate external calls independently from the overall organization.

 The actual measurement in CQD varies by workload, but for the purposes of this article, we focus primarily on the _Audio Poor Percentage_ measurement.
 PSR is made up of the five network metric averages described in the following table.
 For a stream to be classified as poor, only one metric needs to exceed the defined threshold.
 CQD provides the "Poor Due To…" measurements to better understand what condition caused the stream to be classified as poor.
 To learn more, read [Stream classification in CQD](stream-classification-in-call-quality-dashboard.md).

 > [!Note]
-> CQD provides the "Poor Due To…" measurements to better understand what condition caused the stream to be classified as poor.
+> CQD provides the "Poor due to…" measurements to better understand what condition caused the stream to be classified as poor.

-_Table 1 - Audio poor quality metrics_
+##### Audio poor quality metrics

 | Metric average     | Description     | User experience |
 |-------------|-----------------|-----------------|